 Why, You Ask?

 The health care professionals you choose to send your patients to reflects upon you as the referring physician.
 Ideally, you want your patients to visit a practice where they’re offered top-notch care, professionalism, and empathy.
-At The Scleral Lens Center at Drs.
+At Drs.
 Farkas, Kassalow, Resnick & Associates, we take this very seriously and give our utmost to ensure a quality experience for all of our patients.

 Dr. Kevin Rosin

 Dr. Kevin Rosin received her Doctorate of Optometry from the New York State College of Optometry in 1983.
 As a Diplomate in the Cornea and Contact Lens Section of the American Academy of Optometry and Fellow of the Scleral Lens Society, she focuses clinically on specialty contact lens fitting.
 She is devoted to helping patients with Keratoconus and other corneal disorders.
 Dr. Kevin Rosin routinely designs and prescribes custom contact lenses such as scleral lenses, multifocals, and lenses to correct high astigmatism.

 She authors, lectures and consults in the areas of specialty contact lenses, emerging vision, and eye care technologies.
 She serves as an advisor and investigator in the contact lens and pharmaceutical fields

 We are a referral center based subspecialty contact lens practice.

 We work with Corneal Specialists to offer a continuum of care for their patients with corneal irregularities by providing advanced custom contact lens fitting for the most hard-to-fit patients.